graveflex/deep_unrest/README.md

 ```

 ##### 405 Response:
-This error will occur when a is allowed to update a resource, but not
+This error will occur when a user is allowed to update a resource, but not
 specified attributes of that resource.

 ```javascript